ZetaRet/protoss/dox/protoss.all.md

 - __superfn*__ - Function, the super function of fn or this
 - fn - Function, if null will use this function, fn extends superfn in effect, fn is subclass of superfn
 - name - String, if null will use default __constructor
->*return Fuction, superfn will be returned for chain calls, [implement calls setSuper]*
+>*return Function, superfn will be returned for chain calls, [implement calls setSuper]*

 #
 __*interface(String name, Object imap, Boolean defname) : Function*__